stolostron/cm-cli/docs/help/cm_create_authrealm.md

       --output-file string           The generated resources will be copied in the specified file --placement string             The name of the placement --route-sub-domain string      the route sub domain
-      --type string                  type of proxy (dex)
+      --skip-idp-check               Skips check if IDP is installed when set --type string                  type of proxy (dex)
       --values string                The files containing the values
 ```